 Tip 4 – There’s Usually a Good Reason

-An experienced Website Design will intuitively design a website with best practices in mind.
+An experienced designer will intuitively create a website with best practices in mind.
 So if they place a button or link in a certain place, it’s usually done so for a very good reason.
-There are many things that need to be considered when a Website Designer arranges the content of a website page, for example:
+There are many things that need to be considered when a website designer arranges the content of a website page, for example:

 - How each element, whether that be text, an image or a menu, looks next to adjacent elements.

 - If it’s in a place that a typical user would expect to find it.

 - How the element would look on a smart phone or tablet, or laptop PC.